Bloomberg 'exploited' prisoners to make phone calls on behalf of 2020 campaign: report

 The Intercept reported on Tuesday that Bloomberg's presidential campaign had contracted a call center company called ProCom "through a third-party vendor."
 The report noted that two of the company's three call centers are "operated out of state prisons" in Oklahoma, with at least one of them using its prisoners to make phone calls for the campaign.

 According to the report, prisoners from the Dr. Eddie Warrior Correctional Center, an all-women prison, had made phone calls to California voters and were "required to end their calls by disclaiming that the calls were paid for by the Bloomberg campaign."
-But as the Intercept noted, they did not reveal that "they were calling from behind bars."
+But as the Intercept noted in its report alleging that the campaign "exploited" the inmates, they did not reveal that "they were calling from behind bars."

-The Bloomberg campaign did not immediately respond to Fox News' request for comment but did confirm the apparent arrangement to the Intercept.
-The campaign said they severed ties with the vendor upon learning that it relied on prison labor.
+The Bloomberg campaign acknowledged the apparent arrangement to the Intercept, but said they were initially unaware and have since severed ties with the vendor upon learning that it relied on prison labor.
+The campaign also confirmed these details when contacted by Fox News, saying they've asked vendors to better vet subcontractors going forward.

 BLOOMBERG NEWS SLAMMED FOR 'HIT PIECE' ON SANDERS, WARREN DESPITE VOW NOT TO INVESTIGATE 2020 DEMOCRATS